 Elodie Harper is a journalist and prize winning short story writer.
 Her story 'Wild Swimming' won the Guardian-Hodder The Bazaar of Bad Dreams story competition as judged by Stephen King.
 She is currently a reporter and presenter at ITV News Anglia, and before that worked as a producer for Channel 4 News.
-She is married with a young son.

 Praise for The Binding Song — -

 A splendidly unsettling debut - a chilling mystery to be read with the lights on and your back to the wall. — John Connolly, author of the Charlie Parker series

 A wonderful new arrival in the 'Norfolk Noir' genre, this deliciously gripping novel casts the familiar setting of Norwich and its surroundings in a grim and haunting new light. — Sarah Perry, author of The Essex Serpent

 I was completely engrossed.
 A sinister, creepy read that leaves the reader questioning everyone and trusting no-one. — Debbie Howells, author of The Bones of You